Joanna

 My clipboard contains dog-eared pages of instructions, last read during the Nixon administration; menus for the month; and a list of my calls for the day with names, addresses, and phone numbers.
 There are notations on the call sheet: “Ring bell and knock loudly, client hard of hearing” or “Disregard pit bull, it is considered friendly.”
 My hot insulated bag contains two types of meals: “Restaurant” and “Hot Lunch Regular.”
-Local restaurants are being paid to provide MOW meals during the pandemic, when normal business is slim for them, hence “Restaurant” meals.
-Be assured we are not talking about lobster on a bed of artisanal pasta, with a side of broccolini.
+Local restaurants are being paid to provide some MOW meals during the pandemic, when normal business is slim for them, hence “Restaurant” meals.
+We are not talking about lobster on a bed of artisanal pasta, with a side of broccolini.
 “Hot Lunch Regular” meals are the standard, provided by a commercial kitchen.
 The “Hot Lunch Regular” comes in a black plastic tray with three segments covered by clear plastic so you can gaze on the goodies.
 From the September 28 menu entry: 3 oz.
 Meatballs in Swedish Sauce, ½ cup Rotini Noodles, ½ cup Green Beans.
 The cold insulated bag contains shrink- wrapped trays with juice, a slice of bread, butter, and a carton of 1% milk.
-Likely, ninety percent of the world’s population would consider that meal an inconceivable feast.
+A half of the world’s population might consider that meal an inconceivable feast.

 Reporter at scene of shooting: